Posted by Julia Daniels | For Families, For Men, For Women, How to

 The Reward Foundation, an educational charity that studies the science of love and sex notes a basic mental effect of too much gaming or using internet porn: “People end up ‘wired and tired’ and unable to concentrate on work the next day.“

-Since turning to porn is often an escape mechanism causing loss of sleep, intentionally turning to gratitude could be a game-changer in dealing with this reality!
+Since turning to porn is often an escape mechanism causing loss of sleep, intentionally turning to gratitude could be a game-changer for some.
+Count good gifts instead of sheep!

 7. Gratitude enables you to work through grief, loss, and trauma.

 Does gratitude make light of your loss or pain?
 No!
-Feeling both deep grief and gratitude are actually healthy emotions.
-Here’s what Joseph Burgo, PhD explains about grief and gratitude in Psychology Today.
+Feeling both deep grief and gratitude are actually healthy emotions as Joseph Burgo, PhD notes in Psychology Today.

 “The ability to feel profound grief and gratitude, I believe, are the hallmarks of mental health…Can you grieve for the damage that you’ll never completely transcend but at the same time feel grateful for the actual good in your life?”